jcoiner/memtest/README.md

    performs within a measurement error of the original, and should be easier to inspect and maintain.
 It still fails on a flaky machine which also fails the original block move test, with the same failure mode.

+ - In test 10 (modtst) replace assembly with C. It had to be modified to work with the new loop bounds logic.
+I would rather maintain C than assembly.
+I confirmed that gcc's output looks just as tight as the original handwritten assembly.